3 + 3 Prelaw Programs

 Earn a law degree in six years through the Legal Education Accelerated Program (LEAP) at Fisher.

-We now offer a 3+3 LEAP option in partnership with the University at Buffalo School of Law to any interested undergraduate student.
+We now offer a 3+3 LEAP option in partnership with the Syracuse University College of Law, University at Buffalo School of Law, Michigan State University College of Law, and Ohio Northern University to any interested undergraduate student.
 By completing the program, students will earn a bachelor of arts degree and a juris doctor degree over the course of approximately six years of full-time study.
-Our partnerships also include Michigan State University College of Law and Ohio Northern University.

 Qualifying for the Program